l-jdavies/LS180/sql_book/notes_on_intro_to_sql_book.md

 - One to Many
 - Many to Many

+The same table can have multiple foreign keys, depending on its relationship with other tables.

 ### One-to-one

 A one-to-one relationship between two entities exists when a particular entity instance exists in one table, and it can have only one associated entity instance in another table.